SINGAPORE - Media OutReach - 6 March 2019 - Validus

 responsible lending decisions.
 Validus is also the first platform in the Region

-protection for most invoice financing facilities).
-Its data-driven, collaborative
+for most invoice financing facilities).
+Its data-driven, collaborative approach

-approach to business lending has helped it to forge strong industry
+to business lending has helped it to forge strong industry partnerships with

-partnerships with many established brands.
-One such partnership with Visa
+many established brands.
+One such partnership with Visa launched a virtual

-launched a virtual card-based solution to help SMEs scale their business.
-A key
+card-based solution to help SMEs scale their business.
+A key differentiator for

-differentiator for the company is its ability to lend at bank-like rates due to
+the company is its ability to lend at bank-like rates due to its institutional

 Licensed by the Monetary Authority of Singapore (MAS), Validus is